From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Background and Related Work

 \subsection{Data Linkage and Deanonymization}

 Classical linkage attacks, exemplified by the Netflix Prize~\citep{narayanan2008robust} and AOL search log incidents~\citep{aol_search_log}, showed that sparse behavioral traces can be identifying when matched against auxiliary data.
 In practice, these attacks required domain expertise, task-specific engineering, and labor-intensive heuristics, which together served as a practical bottleneck.
-Recent work shows that LLMs and LLM-based agents can weaken this bottleneck.
-For instance, Du et al.~\citep{du2025automatedprofileinferencelanguage} demonstrate automated profile inference from pseudonymous online activity, highlighting how agentic systems can extract identity-relevant signals at scale.
-Li~\citep{li2026agentic} shows that web-capable agents can re-identify anonymized interview participants by retrieving and corroborating public web evidence.
-Concurrently, Lermen et al.~\citep{lermen2026largescaleonlinedeanonymizationllms} further demonstrate large-scale online deanonymization using LLM-based extraction, search, and reasoning pipelines across platforms.
-These studies establish the feasibility and, in some settings, the scalability of LLM-assisted re-identification.
+Recent and concurrent work suggests that LLMs and LLM-based agents can weaken this bottleneck by extracting identity-relevant signals, retrieving public evidence, and reasoning across pseudonymous or anonymized traces~\citep{du2025automatedprofileinferencelanguage,li2026agentic,lermen2026largescaleonlinedeanonymizationllms}.
 However, the literature remains comparatively less developed on two questions central to our setting: how identity reconstruction shifts under systematically varied linkage conditions (e.g., cue type, task framing, and attacker knowledge), or whether comparable risks emerge as a byproduct of benign analysis rather than an explicitly adversarial re-identification objective.
 Our work addresses this gap by varying these conditions in a controlled benchmark, and evaluating privacy--utility trade-offs alongside linkage success.